microprediction/microprediction/README.md

     pip install microprediction

-This library can also be used to contribute predictions.
+This library can also be used to both solicit and contribute distributional predictions.

 ## Microprediction.Org